-- 33. (1) A licensed foreign insurer that does not have a staffed office in the Islands, shall- - (a) appoint a person, and at all times have a representative in the Islands to act as its insurance agent; - (b) appoint at least one person resident in the Islands (consent to such appointment shall be signified by the person in writing), whose appointment shall be approved by the Commission, for the purpose of accepting service of process in any legal proceedings to which the insurer is a party; and - (c) appoint an employee resident in the Islands, approved by the Commission, as its TCI manager to have responsibility for managing the business and affairs of the insurer in the Islands; and - (d) designate a senior manager in the insurer's home jurisdiction to whom the TCI manager is responsible. - (2) A licensed foreign insurer that has a staffed office in the Islands, shall- - (a) appoint at least one person resident in the Islands (consent to such appointment shall be signified by the person in writing), whose appointment shall be
+- 33. (1) A licensed foreign insurer that does not have a staffed office in the Islands, shall- - (a) appoint a person, and at all times have a representative in the Islands to act as its insurance agent;

-- approved by the Commission, for the purpose of accepting service of process in any legal proceedings to which the insurer is a party; - (b)appoint an employee resident in the Islands, approved by the Commission, as its TCI manager to have responsibility for managing the business and affairs of the insurer in the Islands; and - (d) designate a senior manager in the insurer's home jurisdiction to whom the TCI manager is responsible. - (3) A licensed foreign insurer shall, within fourteen days after- - (a) it appoints or designates a person pursuant to subsections (1) and (2); or - (b) the person appointed or designated pursuant to subsections (1) and (2) is terminated for whatever reason, provide written notice of that fact to the Commission.
+- (b) appoint a registered agent within the meaning of the Companies Ordinance, (consent to such appointment shall be signified by the person in writing), whose appointment shall be approved by the Commission, for the purpose of accepting service of process in any legal proceedings to which the insurer is a party; - (c) appoint a person, with experience and knowledge in the classes of business for which the insurer is licensed, who is resident in the Islands and is approved by the Commission as its TCI manager, to have responsibility for managing the business and affairs of the insurer in the Islands; and - (d) designate a senior manager in the insurer's home jurisdiction to whom the TCI manager is responsible. - (2) A licensed foreign insurer that has a staffed office in the Islands, shall- - (a) appoint a registered agent, within the meaning of the Companies Ordinance, (consent to such appointment shall be signified by the person in writing), whose appointment shall be approved by the Commission, for the purpose of accepting service of process in any legal proceedings to which the insurer is a party; - (b)appoint an employee resident in the Islands, approved by the Commission, as its TCI manager to have responsibility for managing the business and affairs of the insurer in the Islands; and - (c) designate a senior manager in the insurer's home jurisdiction to whom the TCI manager is responsible. - (3) A licensed foreign insurer shall, within fourteen days after- - (a) it appoints or designates a person pursuant to subsections (1) and (2); or - (b) the person appointed or designated pursuant to subsections (1) and (2) is terminated for whatever reason, provide written notice of that fact to the Commission.

-- (4) The written notice provided under subsection (3)(b) shall include a statement setting out the reasons for the termination of the person's appointment and a written notice shall be deemed not to be provided under that subsection if it does not include such a statement. - (5) The persons appointed or designated under this section shall have such duties and obligations as may be specified in this Ordinance or regulations. - (6) A licensed foreign insurer may, with the prior written approval of the Commission, appoint one person to carry out the function referred to in subsection (1) or (2). - (7) A person who contravenes subsection (1), (2), (3) or (4) commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.
+(4) The written notice provided under subsection (3)(b) shall include a statement setting out the reasons for the termination of the person's appointment and a written notice shall be deemed not to be provided under that subsection if it does not include such a statement.

+- (5) The persons appointed or designated under this section shall have such duties and obligations as may be specified in this Ordinance or regulations. - (6) A licensed foreign insurer may, with the prior written approval of the Commission, appoint one person to carry out the functions referred to in subsection (1) or (2). - (7) A person who contravenes subsection (1), (2), (3) or (4) commits an offence and is liable on summary conviction, to a fine of \$20,000 or to a term of imprisonment of one year, or to both.